Cognoscan/femto-riscv-demo-rust/README.md

 can just put in global assembly right in the code, no .S file or scripting required.
 Just `global_asm!` and we're off to the races.

-Our assembly needs to declare the section it's in, that it's a global label, and give our starting label.
+Our assembly needs to declare the section it's in (with "ax" to say the section is "allocatable" and "executable"), declare its global label, and give our starting label.
 Then, to make sure we've got it in the right order, I've stuck a `ebreak` instruction in there so we've got something to look for in the compiled binary.

 ```rust
 use core::arch::global_asm;